The Company Store and Rifle Paper Co. Launch New Bedding and Loungewear Collection

 Rifle Paper Co.'s signature floral designs meet The Company Store's unmatched comfort and quality.

 NEW YORK, Jan.
-8, 2024 /PRNewswire/ -- The Company Store, a leading online retailer of premium bedding, bath, and home decor products, and Rifle Paper Co., an international lifestyle brand known for its signature floral designs hand-painted by Co-Founder & Artist Anna Bond, have collaborated to create a new collection of bedding and loungewear designed to bring beauty to the everyday.
+8, 2024 /PRNewswire-HISPANIC PR WIRE/ -- The Company Store, a leading online retailer of premium bedding, bath, and home decor products, and Rifle Paper Co., an international lifestyle brand known for its signature floral designs hand-painted by Co-Founder & Artist Anna Bond, have collaborated to create a new collection of bedding and loungewear designed to bring beauty to the everyday.

 The collection combines The Company Store's 112 years of expertise in comfort and design with Rifle Paper Co.'s signature aesthetic, creating a colorful collection of high-quality bedding and décor designed to be mixed and matched.
 The new line features a variety of Rifle Paper Co.'s best-selling floral patterns including Peacock, Bramble Garden, and Strawberry Fields, and The Company Store's premium sateen and percale sheets, cotton voile quilts, decorative pillow covers, and poplin loungewear.